sdaigl/pyats-tshoot/README.md

 # Important notes
 ## Mandatory options:
-- You must set the TESTBED parameter in the file
+- You must set the TESTBED parameter in the script
 - The -d option must be last in the command line.
 It is use to specifies devices to be scan in testbed (you can append them, that is why it must be last)
 - The -c option ithe command to be executed, without any other options will printout the json tree